joshukraine/dotfiles/README.md

 ...and make sure all your files (and *only* those files) are listed.

+5) Create `~/.gitconfig.local` and `~/.zshrc.local` and add in your personal information.
+These files are sourced in `~/.gitconfig` and `~/.zshrc` respectively.

-5) Update the README with your own info, instructions/reminders so you don't forget what you did, and especially the correct install URL:
+6) Update the README with your own info, instructions/reminders so you don't forget what you did, and especially the correct install URL:

 	curl --remote-name https://raw.githubusercontent.com/<your-github-username>/dotfiles/master/setup-mac.sh && sh setup-mac.sh 2>&1 | tee ~/setup.log

-6) Run the script on your machine and wait for the first error. :) Then fix, commit, push, and repeat.
+7) Run the script on your machine and wait for the first error. :) Then fix, commit, push, and repeat.

 ### Some of my favorite dotfile repos